 If you want to stay in Lower Gibsons (which I recommend), your only options are Bed and Breakfasts and Airbnbs.
 I highly recommend this brand new modern coastal Airbnb which has a 1 bed studio and 2 bed Airbnb options on the property.
 It has amazing views of the water from here and is walkable to almost everything listed above and the hosts are very friendly.

 If you can’t find a place to stay in Lower Gibsons, there are hotels nearby like Bonniebrook Lodge.
 If you book a hotel, make sure it is actually on the Sunshine Coast.
 Some booking sites will pull up hotels all the way in Vancouver because it’s a mere 10.5 nautical miles away.

 HOW TO GET TO GIBSONS, BC

 The closest international airport is Vancouver, British Colombia (YVR).
 From Vancouver, you can drive to Horseshoe Bay ferry terminal in West Vancouver and catch the BC ferry to Langdale.
 After you get off the ferry at Langdale, Gibsons is a short 10 minute drive.
 No matter where you are staying on the Sunshine Coast, this is the ferry you have to take to get there if you are coming from Vancouver.

+Since the water in the Howe Sound is usually calm, people mostly use boats or the BC ferry to get to Gibsons.
 The ferry allows cars.
 It’s best to schedule your BC ferry ahead of time on their website, as the space for cars fills up during rush hours and busy seasons.
 The BC Ferries are the nicest public ferries I have ever been on and the short ride is beautiful, especially on a clear day.